 - with the defendant’s knowledge that he or she possesses the substance, and that it’s a drug.

 A possession-for-sale statute might have the three elements above, with the added element of the defendant’s intent to sell the drug.
-Since possession for sale contains all the elements of simple possession, it’s a greater offense and simple possession is lesser-included.
-(But see Is drug possession a lesser included offense of drug distribution?)
+Because possession for sale contains all the elements of simple possession, it’s a greater offense and simple possession is lesser (or necessarily) included.

 Example: Prosecutors can prove that Wallace had several baggies of cocaine in his jacket pocket.
 They will have no problem establishing that there was enough cocaine to use, that Wallace knew that he had it, and that he knew it was cocaine.
 If they can show that he intended to sell the drug—perhaps by the fact that he had more cocaine than he could use—then he’ll be on the hook for possession for sale.
 But if there’s a reasonable possibility that he had the substance simply for his own use, then he is guilty only of simple possession.